We are in search of a new pastor!

 Information about reopening the church for services

 In preparation for our church reopening on JUNE 7th, the Minister and Trustees met to discuss the safety of doing so.
 Following the state’s recommendations for religious gatherings (portal.ct.gov/coronavirus), the Trustees have determined that for now the maximum number of attendees is 50 per service.
+As of October 4, the maximum number of attendees is 60 per service.

 Those who wish to attend a service MUST contact the church office (860.887.4647) by 11A Thursday each week and give their name, as well as the number of people who will be attending, and which service.
 This information will be given to a Trustee who will determine a safe seating arrangement based on the number of worshipers planning to be present.